sts10/generated-wordlists/readme.markdown

 Unique character prefix   : 11
 ```

+If you want a 7,776-word diceware list that _does_ include prefix words, there's [diceware-including-prefix.txt](lists/diceware-including-prefix.txt).
+Just be sure to use a character or space between words in your passphrase!

 **[short.txt](lists/short.txt)** is a short list with words that have unique three-character prefixes and the shortest edit distance between any two words is 3 characters.
 It's also free of prefix words.
 These attributes of the list are meant to emulate [the EFF short lists](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
 ```text
 List length               : 1030